jonastheiler/Pi-Estimator/README.md

 3. [Files](#files)

 ## Motivation <a name="motivation"></a>
 This packages provides three different approaches to estimate and approximate the number pi.
 Each approach contains a plot method to visualise what is happening.
-The package has been uploaded to [PyPI](https://pypi.org/project/thjo-pi-estimator/) and was created in Python.
+The package has been uploaded to test.pypi.org and was created in Python.
+I created this package in order to sharpen my *Object-Oriented-Programming* skills.

-You can install the package with following code:<br/>
-`pip install thjo-pi-estimator`

-If you want to use for example the *"Riemann_Sum_Estimator"* you need the following code:<br/>
-`from thjo_pi_estimator import Riemann_Sum_Estimator`

-You can find more informations about how to install packages [here](https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing).

 ## About the Package <a name="pachake"></a>